 Reducing the number of issued and outstanding shares of our common stock through the Reverse Stock Split would be intended, absent other factors, to increase the per share market price of our common stock.
-However, other factors, such as our financial results, market conditions and the market perception of our business may adversely affect the market price of our common stock.
+However, other factors, such as our financial results, market conditions and the market per ception of our business may adversely affect the market price of our common stock.
 As a result, there can be no assurance that the Reverse Stock Split, if completed, will result in the intended benefits described above, that the market price of our common stock will increase following the Reverse Stock Split or that the market price of the common stock will not decrease in the future.
 Under applicable Nasdaq Listing Rules, in order to regain compliance with the Bid Price Rule and maintain our listing on the Nasdaq Capital Market, a consolidated closing bid price of \$1.00 per share must be maintained for a minimum of 10 consecutive business days, and Nasdaq may, in its discretion, require us to maintain a consolidated closing bid price of at least \$1.00 per share for a longer period, not to exceed 20 consecutive business days, before determining that we have regained compliance with this requirement.
-Accordingly, we cannot assure you that we will be able to maintain our Nasdaq listing after the Reverse Stock Split is effected or that the market price of the common stock will exceed or remain in excess of \$1.00 per share for any period of time.
-Additionally, we cannot assure you that the market price per share of our common stock after the Reverse Stock Split will increase in proportion to the reduction in the number of the shares of common stock issued and outstanding before the Reverse Stock Split or that our Board of Directors will effect the Reverse Stock Split.
-Accordingly, the total market capitalization of our common stock after the Reverse Stock Split may be lower than the total market capitalization before the Reverse Stock Split.
-We also cannot assure you that our common stock will not be delisted from Nasdaq due to failure to meet other continued listing standards.
+Accordingly, we cannot assure you that we will be able to maintain our Nasdaq listing after the Reverse Stock Split is effected or that the market price per share of our common stock after the Reverse Stock Split will increase in proportion to the reduction in the number of the shares of common stock after the Reverse Stock Split will market price per share of our common stock Split may be lower than the total market capitalization before the Reverse Stock Split.
+We also cannot assure you that our common stock after the Reverse Stock Split may be lower than the total market capitalization before the Reverse Stock Split.
+We also cannot assure you that our common stock after the Reverse Stock Split may be lower than the total market capitalization before the Reverse Stock Split.
+We also cannot assure you that our common stock of Directors effects the Reverse Stock Split, the Board of Directors will set the timing for such a split and select the specific ratio within the range set forth herein.
+No further action on the part of stockholders would be required to either implement or abandon the Reverse Stock Split.
+If stockholders approve the proposal, and the Board of Directors determines to implement the Reverse Stock Split, we would communicate to the public, prior to the effective date of the Reverse Stock Split, additional details regarding the Reverse Stock Split, including the specific ratio the Board of Directors selects.